3hsan1njast/psyno-backend/README.markdown

   - Headers: `Authorization: Bearer <token>`
   - Response: Deleted post object (only owner can delete).

-## Usage
+## 👤Usage
 1. Register a new user via `/register`.
 2. Login with `/login` to get a token.
 3. Use the token in the `Authorization` header (e.g., `Bearer <token>`) for protected endpoints like `/posts`.
 4. Test the API with tools like Postman or cURL.

-## Contributing
+## 🫂Contributing
 Feel free to fork this repository, submit issues, or send pull requests.
 Suggestions for mental health features (e.g., mood tracking, support groups) are welcome!

-## License
-[Add your license here] (e.g., MIT, GPL) - Specify if you want one, or I can help you choose!

-## Acknowledgements
+## ❗Acknowledgements
-- Built with love by Ahhsan, inspired by the need for mental health support communities.
+- Built with ❤️ by Ehsan, inspired by the need for mental health support communities.
 - Thanks to the FastAPI and SQLModel communities for amazing tools!